 As the story unfolds, short chapters reveal their lives through sharply rendered vignettes, each one punctuated by the sighting of a comet in the sky.
 We flashback to Róisín in her Irish village, burning with a passion for science that eclipsed everything else in her life.
 We meet François’ mother and the ancestral ghosts that share her home in France.

-As the comets follow their inevitable orbits, we learn about the choices the characters have made, the connections they’ve missed, and why François and Róisín were destined to meet in this particular spot at this specific time.
+The comets follow their inevitable orbits, and we learn about the choices the characters have made, the connections they’ve missed, and why François and Róisín were destined to meet in this particular spot at this specific time.